shaimole/SAACO3/scalabily/ASG.md

 ### Target Tracking
 - scale to match the defined metric (e.g. 50% cpu)
 - must not wait for cooldown period

+## Scaling Actions

+### Rebalancing
+Happens when an instance is missing or AZ is changed or Spot schenanigans.
+1. Launch new instances
+2. Terminate old instances

+### Scaling
+Happens for health checks
+1. Terminate
+2. Launch new